KTH-EXPECA/devdocs/docs/deployment/hardware_setup/x86hosts.md

         git clone git@github.com:KTH-EXPECA/TestbedConfig.git

+2. The [KTH-EXPECA/TestbedConfig](https://github.com/KTH-EXPECA/TestbedConfig) includes a shell script `serve_cloud_init.sh` to automate serving of metadata.
+The script takes a directory and a port as arguments and sets up an NGINX web server on socket serving the specified directory:

+        ./serve_cloud_init.sh <directory> <port>

+3. To instead do this manually:

-2. Serve metadata using the official NGINX Docker container image.
+    - Serve metadata using the official NGINX Docker container image.
     Replace `$MDATADIR` with the directory containing metadata for the desired instance, and `$PORT` with the desired port on which to listen:

             docker run --rm -it -p $PORT:80 -v /path/to/TestbedConfig/$MDATADIR:/usr/share/nginx/html:ro nginx:latest

-3. Make sure the files are accessible from the network by visiting the IP address of the metadata server host from a web browser (don't forget to include the port in the URL).
+    - Make sure the files are accessible from the network by visiting the IP address of the metadata server host from a web browser (don't forget to include the port in the URL).

     - This can also be tested on out the command line using `wget` or `curl` (replace `$ADDR` with the IP of the metadata server host and `$PORT` with the TCP port on which it is listening):